Vedant-S/LIDAR_Height-Extractor/README.md

 10. CSV Extraction.
 11. SHP Extraction.

-Datasets ad visualizations cannot be displayed as they were proprietary.
+Datasets and visualizations cannot be displayed as they were proprietary.
 ____________________________________________________________________________________________________________________________________
 ### Author:
 ----------------------------------